 - Loss of consortium

-Once information is collected and enough evidence exists to move forward, we’ll file an initial complaint and enter the prelitigation settlement phase.
-If a settlement can’t be reached, we’ll take your case to court
+Once we collect this information and enough evidence exists to move forward, we’ll file an initial complaint.
+This begins the prelitigation settlement phase.
+If the insurance company won’t offer a fair settlement, we’ll take your case to court.

 Auto Accident FAQs

 Victims may have questions about their auto accident.
 Some common questions include:

 How Does Contributory Negligence Work?

 If your accident was partially due to your actions, some states will reduce your final settlement by the percentage of fault you have or eliminate your claim.
 Contributory negligence laws in Washington, D.C., Maryland, and Virginia mean victims who are even 1 percent at fault cannot recover compensation.
 This is why it is so critical that you work with an experienced Virginia auto accident lawyer.
 They know how to assemble the facts to show you are not to blame.

 How Long Do I Have To File A Car Accident Claim?

 Virginia Code § 8.01-243.A establishes a statute of limitations of two years from the date of an accident to bring legal action for injuries arising from a car accident.
 The statute of limitations is also two years for a wrongful death claim, and the limitations period begins on the date of a person’s death.
 Moreover, a civil action relating to property damage has a five-year statute of limitations under Virginia Code § 8.01-243.E.